 In such situations, choose to be the bigger person and manage your attitude.
 Choose your peace over active confrontation with difficult people.
 Often, they thrive in drama and will respect you when you don’t get sucked into their drama.

 Manipulators, toxic people, and different kinds of difficult people can be a bit too much for someone to handle.
 It can reach a point where it is abused and can ruin a healthy working environment.

 You can seek help by taking up a soft skills course to help you learn emotional regulation on how to deal with difficult people.
 Further, you can report the person to HR if their difficulty has reached the point of abuse and ask them to take action.

 Many of us shy away from confrontation and yet by getting ourselves heard, we sometimes help resolve issues.
 Most difficult people such as manipulators and bullies do so because they expect to get away with it.
 When you stand for yourself, they become surprised and will stop making you a target.

 If you feel a person is bullying or trying to manipulate you, let them know that this is what you think and that you will not allow it to happen.
-Bullies often do not expect someone to stand up to them and will often withdraw their tactics when you stand up for yourself.
+Bullies often do not expect someone to stand up to them and will often withdraw their tactics when they stand up for themselves.

 Conclusively, working with difficult people is inevitable and they can make the workplace unbearable.
 However, by improving your soft skills, creating strong relationships and alliances at the workplace can help you create a work environment that you don’t dread reporting to every day.